KL-DL-ML/federated-learning-autoencoder-anomaly-detection/README.md

 python3 fl_client.py --server_address localhost:11000 --cid="dev6" --dataset ENERGY &
 ```

-After finished 20 rounds of training, the model file will be saved in checkpoints folder.We then can the that pre-trained model to evaluate its performance against the whole ENERGY dataset.
+After finished 20 rounds of training, the model file will be saved in checkpoints folder.
+We then can use that pre-trained model to evaluate its performance against the whole ENERGY dataset.
 The model performance result will be displayed in terminal console.